University of Leicester: Other buildings

 Opposite the Fielding Johnson Building are the Astley Clarke Building, home to the School of Criminology and Sociology, and the Danielle Brown Sports Centre.

 The Ken Edwards Building, built in 1995, lies adjacent to the Fielding Johnson Building and is home to part of the School of Computing and Mathematical Science, the School of Modern Languages and learning spaces shared by a variety of the university's schools.

 Built in 1957, the Percy Gee Building is home to Leicester University's Students' Union.
 Percy Gee was one of the first treasurers of the University College.

 The David Wilson Library was opened by Queen Elizabeth II on 4 December 2008, following an extensive refurbishment with a budget of £32 million.

 The Bennett Building, Physics and Astronomy Building, the Chemistry Building and the Adrian Building lie beyond the Charles Wilson Building.
 Across University Road, linked by pedestrian bridges, lie the Maurice Shock and Hodgkin Buildings.
 Further along University Road is the George Davies Centre building (built 2016), home to Leicester's Medical School.

 The Adrian Building was built in 1967 and designed by Courtald Technical Services which became W.F Johnson & Partners.
 It was named after Edgar Adrian the first chancellor of the university (1957–1971).

 The Charles Wilson Building was designed by Denys Lasdun and completed in 1967.
 Its distinctive brutalist silhouette created by the additional upper storeys and related structures have led to it being likened to the Transformer Optimus Prime by local residents and alumni.

 Along London road is the Brookfield campus home to the College of Business (previously known as the University of Leicester School of Business or ULSB) and the post-graduate centre.
 It was sympathetically renovated, with the original building being built in 1870 and was home to Thomas Fielding Johnson, the founder of the University of Leicester.

 Further along University Road and on Salisbury Road and Regents Road is the School of Education.

-On Lancaster Road there is the Attenborough Arts Centre, the university's arts center.
+On Lancaster Road there is the Attenborough Arts Centre, the university's arts centre.

 Leicester's halls of residence are noteworthy: many of the halls (nearly all located in Oadby) date from the early 1900s and were the homes of Leicester's wealthy industrialists.
 Accommodation on campus is at Freemen's Common and Nixon Court.